 Hormonal issues – Migraine specialists will tell you that it’s not your hormones that are the problem.
 The migraine brain is triggered by normal, healthy fluctuations in hormones.
 Does this mean that if you have hormonal migraine attacks you are doomed?
 Of course not.
 There are ways of minimizing these attacks that a good doctor, functional or conventional, can help you with.
 The doctor has to understand the nature of what is triggering the attack as well as the migraine brain.

 Mitochondrial dysfunction or ionic dysfunction – There is some research that shows that on a molecular level, some people with migraine have specific differences that may explain the abnormal chemical reactions that occur in their brains.
-Some of the commonly prescribed medications, supplements and diets probably help some people by addressing these quirks in metabolism.
+Some of the commonly prescribed medications, evidence-based supplements and diets probably help some people by addressing these quirks in metabolism.
 A dietary approach that may help with mitochondrial and/or ionic dysfunction is the ketogenic diet with careful attention to electrolyte balance.

 Food sensitivities – I believe that most, not all, people with migraine can be helped by diet.
 Practitioners looking for root causes nearly always require a costly food sensitivity test.
 Migraine-oriented elimination diets are the way to go to figure out your food triggers.
 Food is the most controllable trigger so place a big effort on figuring out your possible food triggers.
 I also like the Mediator Release Test (MRT) in some situations but I’m not a fan of the IgG-based test.
 This will be a topic of a future blog.